 The population aged over 60 is the fastest-growing segment and, by 2050, around 25% of the world's population will be over 60 years (Choi, Guo, Kang, &Xiong, 2017).
 Kulik, Ryan, Harper, and George (2014) mentioned the need to redefine how we refer to age as interchangeable attributes because we have an older and more diverse workforce.
 Many organizations fail to express or take note of the age of project managers during the recruitment process (Seboni&Tutesigensi, 2015).
-Many recruitment organizations fail to take note on PMA and is not explicitly mentioned in their policies because of a potential breach of employment laws and the risk of litigation (Seboni&Tutesigensi, 2015).
+Many recruitment organizations fail to take note on PMA and age is not explicitly mentioned in their policies because of a potential breach of employment laws and the risk of litigation (Seboni&Tutesigensi, 2015).

-According to Bezak and Nahod (2011), project managers lead, organize, plan, control, implement, execute, and coordinate projects and, the age of the project manager could possibly have an impact on project outcomes.According Mom, Fourné, &Jansen (2015), project managers are experiencing a generational gap, which has engendered the industry found on a survey which was sent to 1,026 managers of whom 359 responded or 35 percent of respondents.
+According to Bezak and Nahod (2011), project managers lead, organize, plan, control, implement, execute, and coordinate projects and, the age of the project manager could possibly have an impact on project outcomes.According Mom, Fourné, and Jansen (2015), project managers are experiencing a generational gap, which has engendered the industry found on a survey which was sent to 1,026 managers of whom 359 responded or 35% of respondents.
 The results came from that the average age of project managers was 40 years and peaks at 27.4 and 54.6 years of age.
 These statistics displayed that the industry has a major generational gap.
-Project managers that are aged over 50 years old are likely to have taken the project management position after switching from a different career.
-The average number of subordinates of a manager, i.e. those people who directly report to the manager as well as those which reside at further levels below, is 47 the differences was also determined between respondents and no respondents to test for non-response bias.
+Project managers that are aged over 50 years are likely to have taken the project management position after switching from a different career.
+The average number of subordinates of a manager, (i.e. those people who directly report to the manager as well as those who reside at further levels below) is 47.

 A survey was carried out by Wang and Wanberg (2017) which included 100 years of research on career management and retirement.
 The Research on career management took off in the 1920s, with most attention devoted to the development and validation of career interest inventories.
 The research included major theoretical perspectives and findings on career management and retirement and discuss important future research directions.
 Some of the findings in the research showed that project managers that are young with age between 20 to 40 are likely to have chosen the project management field as their primary career.
 Younger project managers are more likely to have a strong background theory but lack the expertise and expertise compared to the old generation of project managers.
 Older aged project managers are presumed wiser and high-risk takers compared to the older generation.
 They also tolerate mistakes from younger project managers.
 Younger project managers tend to be more innovative and rely on tools, software, and shortcuts to get the job completed.
-According to Shears, there is a lack of supporting the fresh or younger project managers that start their career as a project manager.
-Hence, younger project managers tend to change careers, and there is a chance of over 30 percent that they will change careers within the first ten years will no longer be part of the industry (Cattell, Bowen, & Edwards, 2016).
+According to Shears (date), there is a lack of supporting the fresh or younger project managers that start their career as a project manager.
+Hence, younger project managers tend to change careers, and there is a chance of over 30% that they will change careers within the first 10 years and will no longer be part of the industry (Cattell, Bowen, & Edwards, 2016).